gabrielsoltz/ess-gitlab/README.md

 ## How to use it

-You can define `--id` as a project id, or a group id for getting all project ids under that group or all for getting all project ids.
+You can define `--id` as a "project id", as a "group id" for getting all project ids under that group or "all" for getting all project ids.

 ### Inventory Mode